-In the fall of 1990, the Chicago Board Options Exchange (CBOE) introduced the Long-term Equity Anticipation Securities (LEAPS).12 Long-term equity anticipation securities (LEAPS) are publicly traded options contracts with expiration dates longer than a year.
+In the fall of 1990, the Chicago Board Options Exchange (CBOE) introduced the Long-term Equity Anticipation Securities (LEAPS).12 Long-term equity anticipation securities (LEAPS) are publicly traded options contracts with longer than a year expiration.

 It could typically be up to three years from the issue.
 Functionally, they are pretty similar to other listed options.
 The only difference here is the longer times until expiration.
 This particular feature enables investors to take advantage of longer-term trends in the market.

-Since then, organized trading in LEAPS has grown substantially on the CBOE in terms of contract scope as well as trading volume.
+Since then, organized trading in LEAPS has grown substantially on the CBOE in terms of contract scope and trading volume.
 Today, LEAPS are available on over 2,500 different securities.
 Originally, LEAPS were derivative instruments only for stocks.
 However, more recently, equivalent tools for indices have become available.

-LEAPS can result in massive returns, but they can also be risky at times, so traders have to strike the right balance.
+LEAPS can result in massive returns, but they can also be risky, so traders have to strike the right balance.
 LEAPS is more for people who believe that the value of the stock will be worth more than the current market price before the options expire.23

-One of the most unfortunate events in the history of options trading after the Tulip Mania is the collapse of Barings Bank, England, in 1995.
+One of the most unfortunate events in options trading after the Tulip Mania was the collapse of Barings Bank, England, in 1995.

 One of the typical tasks of Leeson was to execute arbitrage strategies between the Singapore International Monetary Exchange and the Japanese Nikkei 225 in the Osaka Securities Exchange.
 The objective was to earn minor profits from buying and selling futures contracts.

-However, instead of aiming at profits on small pricing differential between both the markets, he eyed superlative profits while betting on the rise of the Nikkei.
+However, instead of aiming at profits on a small pricing differential between both the markets, he eyed superlative profits while betting on the rise of the Nikkei.
 He stopped hedging the option contracts and began to indulge heavily in speculative trading.
-In the process, he gambled over $1 billion in unhedged, unauthorized trades.
+He gambled over $1 billion in unhedged, unauthorized trades in the process.

-By manipulating internal standards, Leeson managed to hide his speculative activities from his superiors in England for some time.
-However, the Kobe earthquake in Japan between January 14-17, 1995, brought his wrongdoings to light.
+By manipulating internal standards, Leeson hid his speculative activities from his superiors in England for some time.
+However, the Kobe earthquake in Japan between January 14 and 17, 1995, brought his wrongdoings to light.
 The quake caused the Nikkei to plummet, and Leeson saw a deluge of losses from his unhedged option contracts.

 Unfortunately, on February 26, 1995, Barings Bank was declared insolvent.
 The total losses that Leeson incurred were around $1.3 billion.

 In hindsight, experts say that it was a mistake to put the same person in charge of the derivatives trading and clearing desk.
-In today’s age, such an event would be less likely due to cybersecurity, advanced trading surveillance, as well as artificial intelligence.
+In today’s age, such an event would be less likely due to cybersecurity, advanced trading surveillance, and artificial intelligence.

 In the mid-1990s, internet-based trading made options available to the general public.
-This was a far cry from the days when traders had to haggle over the terms of individual contracts.
+This was a far cry from the days when traders had to haggle over individual contracts.

-From 1989 to 1996, the volume of futures trading on electronic systems more than doubled as it climbed from 7% to 18%.15 The largest organized futures exchanges globally— the Chicago Board of Trade (CBOT), the Chicago Mercantile Exchange (CME), and London’s LIFFE—use the open outcry method of trading.
+From 1989 to 1996, the volume of futures trading on electronic systems more than doubled as it climbed from 7% to 18%.15 The largest organized futures exchanges globally— the Chicago Board of Trade (CBOT), the Chicago Mercantile Exchange (CME), and London’s LIFFE—use the open outcry trading method.

-However, between 1990-1997, the US futures exchanges began to see a decline in the open outcry mode.
-In 1997, U.S. exchanges clocked in 41% of the trading volume of exchange-traded products, compared to 65% in 1990.
+However, between 1990 and 1997, the US futures exchanges began to decline in the open outcry mode.
+In 1997, US exchanges clocked in 41% of the trading volume of exchange-traded products, compared to 65% in 1990.

 Electronic trading has gained momentum with advancements in technology.
 Globally, exchanges that use electronic systems to trade futures and options rose from 8 in 1990 to about 40 in 1997.

 Even exchanges that used open outcry during regular trading hours depended largely on automated systems for after-hours trading.
-Besides liquidity and efficiency, one of the most significant benefits of electronic trading is that it facilitates cross-border trading.
+Besides liquidity and efficiency, one of the most significant benefits of electronic trading is facilitating cross-border trading.

-It was early 1997 when the first electronic link between independent exchanges was established.
+In early 1997, the first electronic link between independent exchanges was established.
 London, Oslo, and Stockholm exchanges enabled 130 members from seven countries to trade derivatives in real-time.
-In the same year, Germany, France, and Switzerland adopted a standard trading and clearing platform.
+Germany, France, and Switzerland adopted a standard trading and clearing platform in the same year.

-When compared to open outcry trading, electronic trading systems are simpler to regulate.
+Electronic trading systems are more straightforward to regulate compared to open outcry trading.
 Clearing firms can monitor the risk standing of the traders in real-time as the transactions are recorded in detail, and every aspect is made transparent.

 When comparing both systems, it is evident that open outcry trading is more effective for highly active contracts, while electronic trading is more about enhancing efficiency and cost-effectiveness.
 It is worth noting that electronic trading can eliminate many errors resulting in significant cost savings.
-On the other hand, in the open outcry markets, orders pass through various intermediaries before hitting the trading floor, which increases processing time, cost, and chances of errors.
+On the other hand, orders pass through various intermediaries before hitting the trading floor in the open outcry markets, which increases processing time, cost, and chances of errors.

-Moreover, electronic trading systems enable trades that are practically impossible on open outcry.
-An example of such a trade is the trading of an asset and a futures contract based on that asset at the same time.
+Moreover, electronic trading systems enable practically impossible trades on open outcry.
+An example of such a trade is trading an asset and a futures contract based on that asset at the same time.

-Before the technological advancements of the past decade, options were just the forte of large corporations and institutional investors because opening a trading account required a tremendous amount of capital.
+Before the past decade’s technological advancements, options were just the forte of large corporations and institutional investors because opening a trading account required a tremendous amount of capital.

 There was instant fulfillment of options trading, on-demand quotes, and a vast collection of underlying assets with a broad range of strike prices and expiration dates.
-The computerized trading system made the options market more liquid and viable, which led to many new players in the market.
+The computerized trading system made the options market more liquid and viable, leading to many new players.